 Here’s the evidentiary trail.
 There is an obvious weak link.

 First, Adam and Mary’s son James Sr. named a son James Jr. in his 1788 Franklin Co. will.
-James Jr. inherited the land where he was already living, so James Jr. was a grown man and probably married by 1788.
+James Jr. inherited the land where he was already living, so James Jr. was a grown man by 1788.
 James Huston Rankin was born about 1794, so he was the right age to have been a son of James Jr. The tract James Jr. inherited was adjacent to a James Huston.
-Based on a process of elimination, I suspected James Jr. was the father of James Huston Rankin.
-I set about tracking James Jr.
+On the theory that James Jr. may have been the father of James Huston Rankin, I set about tracking James Jr.

-There seems to be little information about James Jr., who didn’t appear in the Franklin Co. records often.
+There is little information about James Jr., who didn’t appear in the Franklin Co. records often.
 In 1803, he was named executor of his brother Jeremiah’s will.
-In 1818, James Jr. and his wife Mary conveyed the tract James Jr. inherited from his father James Sr.
+In 1818, James Jr. and his wife Mary conveyed the tract inherited from his father James Sr.

 James Jr. appeared consistently in the census for Montgomery Township, Franklin County every decade from 1790 through 1820.
 Taken together, the census entries suggest six possible children.
 Both the 1800 and 1810 censuses have a male the right age to be James Huston Rankin, born in 1794.